Australian Outback Tours

 The best way to get a feel for how much any Australian Outback tour operators care about their customers is to get in touch with them, and see how they handle inquiries.

-I always like to email or talk on the phone to people before I spend money with them, and see what my gut feeling tells me.
+I always email people before I spend money with them, and see what my gut feeling tells me.
 I also like looking at their websites.
 It's amazing how much of a feel you can get for the people who are behind the whole operation.

 I prefer smaller family owned businesses, for both tours and accommodation, to the big Australia wide corporations.